harsh-patell/face-detector/README.md

 ## Directory Structure
 `src/data_augmentation.py` - captures, labels and augments data into training and test sets
-`src/face_tracker.py` - inherits from the Keras Model class to group the layers and constructs an object with training features
+`src/face_tracker.py` -  model inherited from Keras Model class
 `src/model.py` -  creates and trains the model with classification and regression layers from the augmented data
 `src/detection.py` -  detection with OpenCV
-`main.ipynb` - jupyter notebook with the entire code
+`main.ipynb` - jupyter notebook file with the entire code

 ## How To Run
 1. Setup project directory as outlined in `src/data_augmentation.py`